ShakirAkbari/ExtractPDFText/README.md

 ExtractPDFText supports several command-line options; here is a detailed description of each option:

 1. `-i` or `--input`
-   - Purpose: Specifies the input directory containing PDF files to process.
+   - Purpose: Specifies the input folder containing PDF files to process.
    - Usage: `pdf_processor.exe -i C:\path\to\pdf\files`
    - Default: If not specified, the program looks for a folder called 'data' in the folder where the executable is located.

 2. `-o` or `--output`
-   - Purpose: Specifies the output directory where processed text files will be saved.
+   - Purpose: Specifies the output folder where processed text files will be saved.
-   - Usage: `pdf_processor.exe -o C:\path\to\output\directory`
+   - Usage: `pdf_processor.exe -o C:\path\to\output\folder`
    - Default: If not specified, an 'Output' folder is created at the same level as the input folder.

 3. `-r` or `--recursive`